peterbaile/apptrack/README.md

 # apptrack-backend

 Pre-requisite:
-Install docker in your computer
+Install docker in your computer [from this link](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

 Directory:
 download the zip file and make directory to "local" folder